sjmikler/playsound3/README.md

     * aplay for .wav and mpg123 .mp3
 * **Windows** using winmm.dll (built-in on Windows)
 * **OS X** using afplay utility (built-in on OS X)

+## Fork information

+This repository was originally forked from [playsound](https://github.com/TaylorSMarks/playsound) library created by Taylor Marks.
+The original library is unfortunately not maintained anymore and doesn't accept pull requests.
+This library: `playsound3` is a major rewrite of the original.

+Compared to the original, `playsound3`:
+* drops support for Python 2
+* adheres to the latest PEP standards
+* offers multiple backends with a fallback mechanism if the default backend is not available
+* is accepting contributions